no-arbitrage/no-arbitrage.github.io/content/posts/2025-04-trump-tariff-comment/index.md

 Even with a hefty tariff, the *post-tariff* cost of Chinese goods in many sectors remains **lower** than the domestic alternative.
 Why?
 Because the scale, supply chain maturity, and cost structure in China are still leagues ahead.

 So we end up in a strange situation: American companies keep importing because it’s still cheaper, while American consumers foot the bill.
 Exporting countries may suffer from lower demand—but they don’t absorb the tariff.
+There is a risk that the world is thrown into depression, but this is a great opportunity for global economies except US to support each other, optimising demand structure and absorbing the production capacity from each other.

 ---